Pages

 - Trams for Bath?
 Hosted by Wera Hobhouse MP and Bath Trams.
 Saturday afternoon, 24th November

-- Trams have a much higher relative carrying or corridor capacity, cars, buses, trams
+- Trams have a much higher carrying capacity than buses or cars

 - Trams have much quicker boarding times and lower operating costs compared with buses